-First Episode Psychosis programs serve people 15 to 40 with early signs of psychosis.
+First Episode Psychosis programs serve people 15 to 40 years old with early signs of psychosis.
 Psychosis can be treated, and early treatment increases the chance of a successful recovery.

-The word psychosis is used to describe conditions that affect the mind when there has been some loss of contact with reality.
-Psychosis can include hallucinations, paranoia or delusions, and disordered thoughts and speech, and can affect people from all walks of life.
+“Psychosis” describes conditions that affect the mind when there has been some loss of contact with reality.
+Psychosis can include hallucinations, paranoia, delusions, and disordered thoughts and speech, and can affect people from all walks of life.

 Early treatment is critical

-Reducing the time it takes for a person experiencing psychosis to get treatment is important because early treatment often means a successful recovery.
+Reducing the time it takes for a person experiencing psychosis to get treatment is important because early treatment often means an increased likelihood of a successful recovery.
 Yet, studies have shown that it is common for a person to have psychotic symptoms for more than a year before receiving treatment.

 FEP Policy Lead